-Traditionally, many people think of investing as placing savings or lump sums into an investment vehicle, such as a high-interest savings bank account, ISA, unit trust, bond or hedge fund.
+Traditionally, many people think of investing as placing savings or lump sums into an investment vehicle.
+This could be a high-interest savings bank account, ISA, unit trust, bond or hedge fund.
 Other forms of investments include currency, property and artefacts.
 Investing in the loan market, such as in long or short-term loans, takes on a different meaning.

-Investing in the loan market means being part of a group who each take a part of what is called a syndicated loan, such as a loan leveraged by a private equity sponsor buying out a business’s equity.
-The loan is secured on the operating company’s assets and may therefore be referred to as a secured loan.
+Investing in the loan market means being part of a group who each take a part of what is called a syndicated loan.
+This includes loans leveraged by a private equity sponsor buying out a business’s equity.
+The loan is secured on the operating company’s assets – these loans may therefore be referred to as secured loans.
 If a default in long or short term lending occurs, lenders have a legal claim on the business’s assets.

 Business owners may benefit from easier access to larger loan amounts, especially where credit history is weak.
 In the longer term, secured loans may be more cost-effective for expanding their operations.

 In developing business, a company may take out a loan with a bank by signing a legally binding agreement.
-The loan rate applied is generally lower than loans issued within the bond market because the banks make up the difference in business financial service or product fees.
+The loan rate applied is generally lower than loans issued within the bond market.
+This is because the banks make up the difference in business financial service or product fees.

-When buying out a business or business equity, a private equity sponsor may leverage a loan by paying between 30 to 70 per cent of the total price and covering the balance with a syndicated bank loan.
-The loan is underwritten by a large bank which then syndicates the loan out to other banks or institutional investors.
+When buying out a business or business equity, a private equity sponsor may leverage a loan.
+They’d do this by paying between 30 to 70 per cent of the total price.
+They would then cover the balance with a syndicated bank loan.
+A large bank will underwrite a loan, and then offer the loan out to other banks or institutional investors.
 These syndicated loans may comprise an amortising term loan and bullet maturity term loan with revolving credit facility.

 Loan investors use credit analysis to assess the borrower’s credit rating.
-The loan duration, risk of default and post-default loss are considered in order to estimate secured loan investment viability, while profit is made from changes in the interest rate and terms.
+The loan duration, risk of default and post-default loss are considered in order to estimate secured loan investment viability, and profit is made from changes in the interest rate and terms.
 A short term loan for bad credit would be a riskier investment, as the customer would likely be taking out a high interest loan because they have a poor credit history.
-Secured loans are administered and settled through legal execution, rather than a clearing system, making them a less riskier investment option than unsecured bonds.
+Secured loans are administered and settled through legal execution, rather than a clearing system.
+This makes them a less riskier investment option than unsecured bonds.